-For this project, the first thing I did was remove all the hardware.
-A simple screwdriver was all I needed.
+For this project, the first thing I did was to remove all the hardware.
+A simple screwdriver is usually all you will need.

 Repurposed cabinet doors are usually very dirty, so a good cleaning is needed.
-I cleaned them well with a solution of soapy water (Dawn dish detergent) and rinsed with water.
+I cleaned them well with a solution of soapy water (Dawn dish detergent) and rinsed them with water.
 The Dawn will help cut the grease that most cabinets have.
 Most cabinet doors will have a shiny surface and in order for paint to adhere, you will need to scuff up the surface (lightly sand) with sandpaper.
-I used a 220 grit paper with my orbital sander to speed up the process but you can do this by hand.
+I used 220 grit paper with my orbital sander to speed up the process but you can do this by hand.

 Step 3: Painting The Cabinet Door

-paint the cabinet door with chalk mineral paint.
+Next, paint the cabinet door with chalky type paint.
 For this project, I used a beautiful color called Driftwood by Dixie Belle Paint Co.
-AIt took 2 coats for full coverage, and after it had dried, I added a black wax over the whole door and buffed with a soft cloth.
+AIt took 2 coats for full coverage, and after it had dried, I added a black wax over the whole door and buffed it with a soft cloth.
 This gave the cabinet door an aged finish and sealed the paint for a durable finish.

 I chose to add a stencil with the words H-O-M-E on my repurposed cabinet door.
 Of course, you can do anything you like.
 A few other options would be to add a decor transfer or a stencil design.
 Make it match your home decor.